-This program prepares students to become registered nurses.
+The Associate in Applied Science degree in Nursing prepares students to become registered nurses.
 Students learn to provide direct care for clients that is based on the nursing process.
 Students acquire knowledge and technical skills necessary for effective communication with clients and families.
-They learn management, organizational and delegation skills necessary to provide competent care to a group of clients.
+They learn management, organizational, and delegation skills necessary to provide competent care to a group of clients.
 Health care teaching is emphasized as a critical aspect of the communication process.

-The didactic and clinical components of the curriculum are interrelated to provide a strong background for the student in attaining the objectives of the programs and in becoming a competent practitioner.
-Experience is provided in a variety of agencies including hospitals, nursing homes, clinics and home health care settings.
+The didactic and clinical components of the curriculum are interrelated to provide a strong background for the student in attaining the objectives of the program and in becoming a competent practitioner.
+Experience is provided in a variety of agencies including hospitals, nursing homes, clinics, and home health care settings.